What to report

 Record keeping

 Lobbyists must keep receipts for all lobbying expenditures for two years from the date each Lobbyist Activity Report is filed.
 All lobbyists are subject to being audited by an independent CPA retained by the Ethics Commission.
 If a lobbyist is audited, she/he must submit receipts for each reported activity or expenditure.
-Lobbyists who share expenses must keep copies of original billings even though they were not the organizer of a reportable event.
+Lobbyists who share expenses must keep copies of original billings even if they were not the organizer of a reportable event.

 Multiple employers